28 December 2019

 Clea continues: “As a national nature reserve, Corrieshalloch Gorge requires intensive protection.
 These new facilities will help us to accommodate the growing number of visitors, while ensuring the site gets the important conservation care that a place of such importance needs.”

-Francesca Osowska, SNH Chief Executive, added: “A key priority for SNH is to help ensure tourism and other sectors benefit from, and invest in, Scotland’s high quality environment.
+Francesca Osowska, NatureScot Chief Executive, added: “A key priority for NatureScot is to help ensure tourism and other sectors benefit from, and invest in, Scotland’s high quality environment.

 "Nature and culture are closely linked in the Highlands & Islands, and in many places they are central to the local economy, maintaining rural populations, jobs and skills.
 This project will bring significant benefits to the local area for years to come, and give visitors even more to enjoy in these iconic areas of Scotland.”